 Packages must be marked with the brand and number of the product and such other information as sizes, types, quantity, use instruction, etc. which helps the end user in using the product correctly.

-USDA and FDA Compliance:

-All items furnished under the contract must be in compliance with United States Department of Agriculture (USDA) and Food and Drug Administration (FDA) requirements and laws, including labeling requirements.

 Cooperative Purchase:

 It is the intent of the Office of State Procurement (OSP) to accommodate cooperative purchasing in any contract awarded from this solicitation.